kvpavan9/AWS-EKS/README.md

 # AWS_EKS
-Creation of AWS EKS Cluster
+Creation of AWS EKS Cluster with linux and windows node groups